GD399-OSD/GD399-resources-readings/glossary.md

 GNU/Linux: A group of operating systems which are built on the Linux kernel and components from the GNU project, among others, which are widely distributed and freely modifiable.

+Gtk Vector Screenshot: screenshot module that takes vector screenshots.
+No more flat, un-scalable screen captures.

 ## H

 Hacktivism: A movement or school of belief based around the ideas of networked activism, aided by technical knowledge.